Emotiv/cortex-example/mobile/README.md

 ## Prerequisites
-- Android device with Android 7.0 (API level 24) or higher
-- EMOTIV App for Android
 - Emotiv headset (if you don't have, you can purchase one [here](https://www.emotiv.com))
 - Emotiv account (if you don't have, you can register [here](https://www.emotiv.com))
 - A pair of client id, client secret of your Cortex app (if you don't have, you can register [here](https://www.emotiv.com/my-account/cortex-apps/))
+#### Android

+- Android device with Android 7.0 (API level 24) or higher
-## EMOTIV App for Android
+- EMOTIV App for Android

+#### iOS
+- iOS device (iOS version 11.0 or higher)
+- EMOTIV App for iOS
+- When run project Swift with iOS.
+You should have [cocoapod](https://cocoapods.org/) installed already and run command `pod install` in folder of project.

+## EMOTIV App mobile
 [What is EMOTIV App (for desktop)?](https://emotiv.gitbook.io/cortex-manual/)

-EMOTIV App for Android is required for any other apps which want to access EEG raw data and/or processed data from Emotiv headsets.
+EMOTIV App for mobile is required for any other apps which want to access EEG raw data and/or processed data from Emotiv headsets.
 You will need it to:
 * log in Emotiv system
 * manage headset connections
 * manage 3rd app permissions